modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 ==============

 Postprocessing translates the results into an exchange-friendly format defined by the FlexMex project partners.
-For that, a result template defines the parameters to be output for each scenario.
+For that, a result template defines the output parameters for each scenario.
 The oemof-flexmex-internal parameters are recalculated and mapped to the FlexMex parameter names.

 The results template is provided by the FlexMex project partners.